1) Clothing and Packs

 4) Where and When

 Location and timing are two of the most important decisions you will make to dictate the level of enjoyment had by all.
 Try to avoid any bad weather; no one likes being exposed to wind, sleet or rain and this goes double for children.
 Here on the West Coast one of the most popular reasons to participate in snow sports is to take a break from the rainy city and recharge up in the frosted alpine.
 You will also want to choose easy hikes to start.
-A nice introductory snowshoe trail is the Wetland Wanderer which starts right at Callaghan Country's Alexander Falls Base Touring Centre.
-Its a short green (easy) trail and stays close to the base, so you can rest assure that you won’t be very far from your vehicle if things go awry.
+A nice introductory snowshoe trail is the Wetland Wanderer which starts right at Callaghan Country's Alexander Falls Touring Centre.
+It's a short green (easy) trail and stays close to the base, so you can rest assure that you won’t be very far from your vehicle if things go awry.
 Once everyone is comfortable with their skills, you can embark on a more challenging winter family adventures!
 For kids ages 10 and older, get them excited by visiting Alexander Falls!
 This is a truly spectacular trail with a tall frozen waterfall and the end.